 The Clinical Orthopedic Rehabilitation and Research (CORR) Laboratory is committed to providing an opportunity for faculty and students to study the biomechanical and biochemical factors contributing to musculoskeletal injury, and to advance clinical research in orthopedic rehabilitation.

-A variety of clinical research projects are being conducted by the orthopedic research team.
-This is a collaborative lab space with researcher Wen Liu's Neuromuscular Research Laboratory.
+A variety of student research projects are being conducted by the orthopedic research team.

 Lumbo-pelvic motion analysis to study lumbar posture and lifting mechanics: